Quest Diagnostics Incorporated (DGX) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, DGX is starting to move higher.
+As of 2026-03-25, DGX is moving sideways without a clear direction.
 Over the longer term, the trend remains bullish.

 There was no clear sign of meaningful positions being carried into the overnight session.